askimed/nf-test/docs/plugins/using-plugins.md

     load "nft-fasta@1.1.0-snapshot"
     load "nft-plugin2@1.1.0"

     // you can also load jar files directly without any repository
-    //loadFromFile "path/to/my/nft-plugin.jar"
+    // loadFromFile "path/to/my/nft-plugin.jar"
   }

 }
 ```

-All plugins are downloaded and cached in `.nf-test\plugins`. **This installation mechanism is yet not safe for parallel execution when multiple nf-test instances are resolving the same plugin.**
+All plugins are downloaded and cached in `.nf-test\plugins`.
+This installation mechanism is yet not safe for parallel execution when multiple nf-test instances are resolving the same plugin.
+However, you can use `nf-test update-plugins` to download all plugins before you run your tests in parallel.

 To clear the cache and to force redownloading plugins and repositories you can execute the `nf-test clean` command.

 One or multiple plugins can be activated also via the `--plugins` parameter:

 ```